StevenE98/responsive-webdesign/README.md

 2. Make sure all image files and the `hiking_poles.glb` 3D model remain in the same directory as `index.html`.
 3. Open `index.html` in your web browser to view the page.
 For best results you can serve the files using a local web server.

+4. The 3D model loads zoomed in.
+Adjust the zoom using your mouse wheel or pinch gestures on touch devices.
 ## Required Assets

 The page expects several images and a glTF binary (`.glb`) model in the project root: